mbaldessari/rhvp.cluster_utils/roles/vault_utils/README.md

 ## Values secret file format

-Currently this role supports two formats: version 1.0 (which is the assumed default when not specified) and version 2.0.
-The latter is more fatureful and supports generating secrets directly into the vault and also prompting the user for a secret.
+Currently this role supports three formats: version 1.0 (which is the assumed default when not specified), version 2.0, and version 3.0.
+Version 2.0 is more featureful and supports generating secrets directly into the vault and also prompting the user for a secret.
+Version 3.0 provides a simplified syntax with instruction-based field definitions and improved policy management.

 By default, the first file that will looked up is `~/.config/hybrid-cloud-patterns/values-secret-<patternname>.yaml`, then